Sophie-Williams/thirdlife/README.md

 # Existing Features

   - Join a channel and register with the bot.
+  - Help your friends gain charisma to improve their reputation.
   - Basically nothing else yet.

 # Coming Soon Maybe